Skip to contents

 Tutorials

-• Quick Start Guide — introduction to using LODopt with a SummarizedExperiment
+• Simulated Data Workflow — introduction to using LODopt with simulated single-cell data and a SummarizedExperiment object

 • Seurat Workflow — converting a Seurat object and running differential abundance analysis